Los Angeles Child Custody Attorney

 Under California law, the mother and the father (or the presumed father), “are equally entitled” to the custody of an unemancipated minor.
 However, according to the US Census Bureau, in 2009, only 1 in 6 custodial parents nationwide were fathers (17.8%).
 Notably, this number includes parents who were never married.
 So, although over 80% of custodial parents were women, 36.8% of custodial mothers were never married.
 The total number of children living in sole custody arrangements was 22 million.

-California Family Code Section 3011 contains an express provision that if the parents agree to a custody or visitation plan in writing, the court will generally enforce it (unless there is danger to the wellbeing of the child.)
-But, while the law permits the courts and the family “the widest discretion” in identifying the best possible outcome for the child, it also requires that “the child’s need for continuity and stability” be addressed and the “established patterns of care and emotional bonds” be preserved.
+When deciding to award sole custody, the court will make a decision using the best interest of the child standard.
+The factors the court considers are listed in California Family Code § 3011 and include the health and safety of the child, any history of abuse, and any other factor the court considers relevant.
+While the law permits the courts and the family “the widest discretion” (CA Fam Code § 3040) in identifying the best possible outcome for the child, it also requires that “the child’s need for continuity and stability” be addressed and the “established patterns of care and emotional bonds” be preserved.

 THE BEST INTEREST OF THE CHILD